 Margaret Edwards enjoyed a career as a dietitian, university lecturer (part time), and management roles with leading New Zealand companies.
 She retired in 2003 to concentrate on olive oil.
 She was the leader of the now disbanded IOC recognized New Zealand tasting panel for olive oil.
 Margaret is an international olive oil judge, a consultant to the olive industry.
 She runs olive oil workshops and lectures about New Zealand extra virgin olive oil.
 She is the author of numerous publications about food, nutrition and olive oil.
 Margaret and her husband own a boutique olive grove and olive mill on Waiheke Island, New Zealand where they produce their award winning extra virgin olive oil.

 Maria Luz Hurtado is an Agricultural Engineer, PhD, graduated from the University of Chile.
-Since 2003 she began her studies and specialization in olive oil in different countries like Argentina, Spain, and Italy.
+She began her studies and specialization in the area of olive oil in 2003, in different countries like Spain and Italy.
 In 2004 she took over as Director of Oil Production and received her diploma in the aforementioned university.
 She became an expert as a Tester in Olive Oil and has been working for more than 14 years in olive oil research at the University of Chile.

 Chef David Teig’s cooking career began at an upstate New York Buddhist ashram, giving him an early appreciation for fresh products and organic foods before it became mainstream.
 Further experiences lead him to France, working at the Michelin three-star, Maison de Bricourt, followed by a number of private and hotel restaurants, throughout Europe and United States.
-Prior to settling into his role at Fairplex, he traveled for Starwood Hotels, leading hotel openings and providing operational support.
+Prior to settling at the Sheraton Fairplex, he traveled for Starwood Hotels, leading hotel openings and providing operational support.
 Currently David is employed by Fairplex to oversee campus based food and beverage operations and contracts as well as development of the five-acre Farm at Fairplex.

 Maria Lourdes Toujas is a consultant for Chile, Argentina and Uruguay for the extraction of extra virgin olive oil.
 As consultant, those companies have obtained numerous awards in prestigious international competitions.
-She has been a researcher at the National University of Cuyo and has worked with companies important to Argentina as head of the plant and production of olive oil.
+She graduated from the National University of Cuyo and has worked with companies important to Argentina as head of the plant and production of olive oil.